 Slavery within Israel was meant to be far more humane than the practices adopted by the rest of the world.
-The Bible commanded that those in such bondage receive good treatment (Leviticus 25:43 - 46).
+Scripture commanded that those in such bondage receive good treatment (Leviticus 25:43 - 46).
 They were allowed to have a wife, children, and even their own money (Exodus 21).

-Some of the ways slaves could receive their freedom are the following.
-They could be bought or redeemed by themselves or any near relative (Leviticus 25:48 - 55).
+Those who were subjected to any form of servitude could receive their freedom in a number of ways.
+They could be bought or redeemed out of servitude (Leviticus 25:48 - 55).
 If they worked six years, in the seventh year of service they were set free (Exodus 21).

-In the Jubilee year, which occurred once every fifty years, all those in servitude (servants) were set free (Leviticus 25:40).
-Servants who were abused by their master and maimed (e.g. lost a tooth or eye) were set free (Exodus 21).
-Slaves could, not surprisingly, also be set free directly by God (Jeremiah 34:8 - 10).
+In the Jubilee year, all those in servitude were set free (Leviticus 25:40).
+Servants who were abused by their master and maimed (e.g. lost a tooth or eye) were also released (Exodus 21).
+Those under the burden of slavery could also be set free directly by God (Jeremiah 34:8 - 10).

-One could use (say) the Golden Rule of Jesus or the Great Commandment of loving one's neighbor as one's self as enough of a reason to be against slavery.
-Hence, if you loved someone equal to yourself, and you would not want to be in servitude to another, then you would not put them in bondage to you.
+One could use the Golden Rule of loving one's neighbor as themselves as enough of a reason to be against slavery.
+Hence, if you loved someone equal to yourself, and you would not want servitude, then you would not put him or her in bondage to you.

-It is only recently that the Islamic world officially abolished slavery even as the West has done.
-The Islamic (Arab) world received (through East Africa) a number of bondslaves generally estimated to number as many as those sent across the Atlantic in the better known West African trade.
+It is only in fairly recent times that the Islamic world officially abolished slavery even as the West has done.
+The Islamic (Arab) world received (through East Africa) a number of bond slaves generally estimated to number as many as those sent across the Atlantic during the well-known West African trade.
 Saudi Arabia only officially abolished the practice around 1962 or so, ironically about the same time Malcom X visited Mecca!